-If the awarded loan amount seems like more than the student will really need, it’s important to decide exactly how much to borrow.
+If the offered loan amount seems like more than the student will really need, it's important to decide exactly how much to borrow.
 Remember that the borrower will need to repay all federal loans with interest.
-While interest is waived through Sept.
-30, 2020, on federal Direct Loans, including parent PLUS loans, that is a temporary measure.
+While interest is currently waived on federal Direct Loans, including parent PLUS loans, that is a temporary measure.

-Need some, but not all, of the awarded federal student loan amount?
+Need some, but not all, of the offered federal student loan amount?